coalton-lang/coalton/docs/intro-to-coalton.md

     (map (+ 2) (parse-int x))))
 ```

-## Match expressions
+## Pattern Matching

-Match expressions can be used to pattern-match and deconstruct algebraic data types:
+`match` expressions can be used to pattern-match and deconstruct algebraic data types.

 ```lisp
 (coalton-toplevel